dcos/metronome/README.md

 command launches Metronome on Mesos in *local mode*.

     sbt run

+*Note:* The JVM needs more memory than is available by default with `sbt`.
+Solutions on [StackOverflow](https://stackoverflow.com/questions/15280839/how-to-set-heap-size-for-sbt) provide a couple of common solutions:

+* on Mac with Brew modify `/usr/local/etc/sbtopts` to include `-mem 2048`
+* add `export SBT_OPTS="-Xmx2G"` to your env

 If you want to run Metronome against real mesos cluster, you can use the following command.

     ./run.sh